Program overview

 The Motive Power Technician program offers several unique experiences that enhance the learning process:

-These experiences are designed to prepare students for the demands of the automotive service industry and to ensure they are job-ready upon graduation.
+These experiences are designed to prepare students for the demands of the automotive service industry, ensuring they graduate with both the technical skills and practical experience needed for success.

 Career Options

-Graduates of the Motive Power Technician program can pursue a variety of career paths in the automotive field.
+Graduates of the Motive Power Technician program can pursue a variety of career opportunities in the automotive field.
 Some potential job roles include:

-• Apprentice Technician: Work under the supervision of experienced technicians to learn the trade and gain practical skills in vehicle repair and maintenance.
+• Apprentice Technician: Work under the supervision of experienced technicians to gain practical skills in vehicle repair and maintenance.

-• Technical Advisor: Provide expert advice on automotive repairs and maintenance to customers, helping them make informed decisions about their vehicles.
+• Technical Advisor: Provide expert advice on automotive issues, helping customers understand their vehicle needs.

-• Parts or Service Management Trainee: Assist in managing parts inventory and service operations within automotive dealerships or repair shops.
+• Parts Management Trainee: Assist in managing inventory and sales of automotive parts in service centers or dealerships.

-• Warranty Claims Processor: Handle warranty claims for automotive repairs, ensuring compliance with manufacturer guidelines and customer satisfaction.
+• Warranty Claims Processor: Handle warranty claims for automotive repairs, ensuring compliance with manufacturer guidelines.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.